-Pre-testing happens at the orthopedic office or at the hospital well before the day of surgery.
+Pre-testing happens at the orthopedic office well before the day of surgery.
 This testing helps ensure that your body is ready for surgery.
-Testing includes a heart EKG and discussions with the surgical team to identify and address any pre-existing medical conditions.
+Testing typically includes a heart EKG and discussions with the surgical team to identify and address any pre-existing medical conditions.
 Chronic diseases such as COPD, heart disease or high blood pressure may change how you prepare for surgery, or what the team needs to do to properly care for you during and after surgery.

 After pre-testing comes education.
-We know that patients who attend educational sessions (our session is called Joint Camp) before surgery have better outcomes after surgery and are less anxious about the recovery process.
-During Joint Camp, our team teaches you about the surgery itself, details of your hospital stay, as well as what to expect after discharge.
+We know that patients who attend educational sessions before surgery have better outcomes after surgery and are less anxious about the recovery process.
+The team teaches you about the surgery itself, details of your hospital stay, as well as what to expect after discharge.

 Part 2 – Day of Surgery